AdguardTeam/ExtendedCss/README.md

 ```
 [target]:matches-css([pseudo-element, ] property: pattern)
 ```
-- `target` — optional, standard or extended css selector, can be missed for checking *any* element
+- `target` — optional, standard or extended CSS selector, can be missed for checking *any* element
 - `pseudo-element` — optional, valid standard pseudo-element, e.g. `before`, `after`, `first-line`, etc.
 - `property` — required, a name of CSS property to check the element for
 - `pattern` —  required, a value pattern that is using the same simple wildcard matching as in the basic url filtering rules OR a regular expression.
-For this type of matching, AdGuard always does matching in a case insensitive manner.
+For this type of matching, AdGuard always does matching in a case-insensitive manner.
 In the case of a regular expression, the pattern looks like `/regexp/`.

 > For **non-regexp** patterns `(`,`)`,`[`,`]` must be **unescaped**, e.g. `:matches-css(background-image:url(data:*))`.

 > For **regexp** patterns `\` should be **escaped**, e.g. `:matches-css(background-image: /^url\\("data:image\\/gif;base64.+/)`.

 <!-- TODO: https://github.com/AdguardTeam/ExtendedCss/issues/138 -->
-> Regexp patterns does not support flags.
+> Regexp patterns **do not support** flags.

 **Examples**